orangebread/auto-eq/README.md

 ### General
 `Shift + Ctrl + X` - _Stop/pause script._ Press again to resume script.
 Works across all scripts.

+`Shift + Ctrl + R` - _Reload script._ Will reset the script as if you just opened it.
+Good if the scripts glitch.

 ### Monk

 `Shift + Ctrl + 1` - _Auto Assist_ the target defined in the script